MG ZS (crossover): First generation (ZS11; 2017)

-In 2020, the ZS was introduced alongside the MG 5 and HS in Mexico, marking the return of the MG marque to the Mexican market after 15 years.
+Sales of the ZS in the Chinese market ended since the 2022 model year, while exports are unaffected.

 Facelift

-In 2019, the facelifted ZS was revealed in China, it features a redesigned front fascia with new headlamps that are now disconnected from the grille which has been reshaped.
-At the rear, it gets a new rear bumper and redesigned taillamps.
-Its updated dashboard now has a larger 10.1 inch infotainment screen.
+In September 2019, the facelifted ZS was revealed in China at the Chengdu Motor Show.
+It features a redesigned front fascia with reshaped headlamps.
+At the rear, it received a redesigned rear bumper and taillamps.
+The interior received updated dashboard with a larger 10.1 inch infotainment screen with new 'Zebra 3.0' software, a new full LCD instrument cluster, and the mechanical parking has been replaced with an electronic parking brake.

+The facelifted ZS features optional Level 2 autonomous safety features, such as lane-keeping aid and lane departure prevention, and an updated engine and transmission line-up.

 The facelifted ZS was revealed on 24 March 2020 in Thailand, featuring 1.5-litre SAIC NetBlue Blue Core Power Technology I4 engine, eight speed CVT stepless, along with a package of driver assistance systems, six airbags and a 360-degree view monitor.